MicrosoftDocs/mesh-docs/mesh/events-guide/produce-event.md

 :::image type="content" source="../media/mesh-event-producer-guide/producer-tools-hand-raise-2314-multi-room.png" alt-text="Hand raise and broadcast  in a multi-room Mesh event in the host panel.":::

 > [!NOTE]
-> Only three hosts can broadcast at the same time.
+> Only three people can broadcast at the same time.

 When you request an attendee to broadcast or megaphone, you'll receive a notification.
 Once you request it, the attendee will also receive the request and be able to accept or deny the option.